AMSP-04/NETN-LOG/NETN-LOG.md

 The unit of consumable supplies includes the number of items, cubic meters for liquid bulk goods, and kilograms for solid bulk goods.
 The type of packaging, e.g. fuel in canisters or water in bottles, is not included.
 The SISO-REF-010 standard enumerates available kinds of supplies, and additional supply types can be defined and documented in federation-specific agreements.

 ## Logistics Service Pattern
 All NETN-LOG services use a standard Logistics Service Pattern that includes negotiation, delivery, and acceptance of logistics services.
-Federates participating in the logistics service transaction are either Service Consumers or Service Providers.
+Federates participating in the logistics service events are either Service Consumers or Service Providers.

-The pattern defines sequences of service transactions between federates as subclasses of the `LOG_Interaction` interaction class.
+The pattern defines sequences of service events between federates as subclasses of the `LOG_Interaction` interaction class.
 Although the interaction pattern for different types of services may vary slightly, the basic principles and interaction sequences are the same.

 The interactions defined for the Logistics Service Pattern are extended by subclassing to provide more information for specific logistics services.